"They will have Gardens of Eden with rivers flowing under them. They will be adorned in them with bracelets made of gold..." (Surat al-Kahf: 31)

 The wealth of the Garden is a harmony containing the artistry of Allah’s endless bounty and dazzling splendour.
 All of this beauty is presented in such a way as to fulfil the believers’ passions and desires, because it is only when wealth is turned into beauty in this way that it can give meaning to the human spirit.

-The beauty of the places in the Garden, apart from their aesthetic qualities, comes from the value of the materials used to decorate them.
+In the following pages several hadith are included illustrating how beautiful it is to dwell in the Garden and we will describe its wealth at the same time.
+The beauty of these places, apart from their aesthetic qualities, comes from the value of the materials used to decorate them.
 In a hadith, our Prophet replied to someone who asked about what materials the Garden is built from:

 One brick of gold and one brick of silver, its mortar is of strongly scented musk, its stones are pearls and emeralds, and its soil is of saffron … (Narrated by Abu Hurayra, at-Tirmidhi)